Kagan Arik

 Chicago, IL 60637

 Professor Park's research focuses on the science and technology of nanomaterials.
 The Park Group's research is multidisciplinary; the group includes researchers with diverse backgrounds, including chemistry, physics, material science, and electrical engineering.
-For more information, please visit his website.

 Richard Payne